devantech/AVasm/README.md

 This should produce the output files needed to create the avalanche processor.
 - pc_data       - Contains the starting locations in memory of every process defined in the program.
-- inst_data     - Contains the optcodes that make the program.
+- inst_data     - Contains the opcodes that make the program.
 - dta_data      - Contains the values for any data registers defined.
 - reg_data      - Contains the values for any registers defined.
 - config.v      - Assembler created config file.